danigosa/django-simple-seo/README.rst

 What's NOT in django-simple-seo
 *******************************

  * Only implements view based backend.
 Maybe in future releases it will include Model and Path backend like in DjangoSeo.
+Contribute!

 Installation
 ------------